berksu/Bootcamp_FinalProject_ShoppingApp/README.md

 <!-- GIF -->
 ## GIF
-In this project, FakeStore Api used and fake shopping application developed.

 <!-- Project ScreenShots -->
 ## Project ScreenShots

-This projects can work different sizes of devies.
+This projects can work different sizes of devices.
 Some example screenshots from iPhone 14 pro Max, iPad Pro 12.9 inch and iPhone SE were added in below.

 You can try app with:
 ```